wp-plugins/searchfit-shortcodes/readme.txt

 This plugin allows you to use shortcodes to visualize products from your SearchFit store to your WordPress blog.

 == Installation ==

+Automatic (recommended):

+1. Login to your WordPress
+2. Go to Plugins/AddNew and search for searchfit
+3. Clcik on the 'Install Now' link for the 'SearchFit WP plugin'
+4. Go to Plugins/Plugins and click on the SearchFit 'Activate' link
+5. Go to Plugins/SearchfitSettings, configure the plugin, and read how to use the available SearchFit Shortcodes

+Manual:

 1. Upload the zip file into your blog's plugins directory (typically `/wp-content/plugins/`)
 2. Unzip the zip file